Estrogen receptor-positive (ER-positive) breast cancer is the most common type of breast cancer diagnosed today.

 - stage 4 (the metastatic stage) — 22 percent

 One thing to note is that these statistics also included women with the more aggressive HER2-positive and triple-negative cancers.
 And it takes five years to get to a five-year statistical survival rate, so newer therapies are not included in these numbers.

 It’s likely that a woman with ER-positive breast cancer diagnosed today may have a higher chance of survival.

 All women who have ER-positive breast cancer will be recommended a type of hormone therapy.
 This type of therapy aims to prevent estrogen from activating cancer cell growth.

 Most women with early stage breast cancer will have surgery before starting hormone therapy.
-Surgical options will vary depending on the size of the breast, patient preference, and the size of the cancer.
-A lumpectomy removes breast tissue but not the entire breast.
-A mastectomy removes the entire breast.
-Most women will likely also have one or more lymph nodes removed from under the arm.
-Depending on what type of surgery you have you may also need radiation.
+Surgical options will vary depending on the size of the breast, your personal preference, and the size of the cancer.